MrPrince419/MrPrince419/README.md

 ---
 💼 Open to collaboration on innovative projects and technical discussions
-📫 Reach out for software development opportunities
-⭐️ From [MrPrince419](https://github.com/MrPrince419)
+📫 Reach out for opportunities or anything in general ⭐️ From [MrPrince419](https://github.com/MrPrince419)